kitsune-ONE-team/KITSUNETSUKI-Asset-Tools/README.md

 It's still in experimental state, so some features are still broken:
 * Can't export animations
-* Can't export specular map
+* Can't export specular maps

 glTF export requirements:
 * python-blender (2.81+) (Blender as Python module) or preinstalled Blender using the same path as Panda3D